ibm-cloud-docs/openshift/telemetry.md

     {: screen}

 2. Follow the {{site.data.keyword.redhat_openshift_notm}} instructions to [update the global pull secret in the cluster to disable remote health reporting](https://docs.openshift.com/container-platform/4.16/support/remote_health_monitoring/opting-out-of-remote-health-reporting.html){: external}.
-3. To pick up the global configuration changes, reload all the worker nodes in your cluster.
+3. To pick up the global configuration changes by reloading or rebooting the worker nodes in your cluster. [reload all the worker nodes in your cluster](/https://cloud.ibm.com/docs/openshift?topic=openshift-kubernetes-service-cli#cs_worker_reload).
+For VPC infrastructure, [replace all worker nodes in your cluster](/docs/containers?topic=containers-kubernetes-service-cli#cli_worker_replace).

     1. Note the **ID** of the worker nodes in your cluster.
         ```sh
         ibmcloud oc worker ls -c <cluster_name_or_ID>
         ```
         {: pre}

-    2. Reload each worker node.
-You can reload multiple worker nodes by including multiple `-w` options, but make sure to leave enough worker nodes running at the same time for your apps to avoid an outage.
+    2. For classic infrastructure, [reload all the worker nodes in your cluster](/https://cloud.ibm.com/docs/openshift?topic=openshift-kubernetes-service-cli#cs_worker_reload).
+For VPC infrastructure, [replace all worker nodes in your cluster](/docs/containers?topic=containers-kubernetes-service-cli#cli_worker_replace).
+Make sure to leave enough worker nodes running at the same time for you apps to avoid an outage.
-        ```sh
-        ibmcloud oc worker reload -c <cluster_name_or_ID> -w <workerID_1> -w <workerID_2>
-        ```
-        {: pre}

 4. After the worker nodes are back in a healthy state, verify that the telemetry reporting pod no longer runs in your cluster.
     ```sh